bejminliou/phys4d-labs/Lab 6/6.typ

 #let title = [Lab 6: The Franck-Hertz Effect];

 #let abstract = [

-  This experiment plots current and voltage as current is run through a 2 materials: argon and neon.
-  2 separate experimental setups measured current for argon and signal voltage for neon at varying grid voltages.
-The data was then plotted on a graph to measure peak-to-peak and valley-to-valley differences.
-Plotting peaks and valleys against their respective order number, argon showed a slope of $11.7 plus.minus 0.3V$ for peaks, $11.6 plus.minus 0.2V$ for valleys, t' of 0.3 signifying agreement between each within the uncertainty between the experimental sets.
-For neon, these peak-to-peak voltages were measured to be $20 plus.minus 2V$, and the valley-to-valley voltages $21.8 plus.minus 0.1V$ for neon. t'-score between these slopes is 0.899, signifying agreement within the uncertainty.

-Peak-to-peak and valley-to-valley on the lowest energy level for argon yielded a t'score of resulting in a t'-score of 0.507 with the peaks and 0.260 with the valleys.
-Peak-to-peak and valley-to-valley on the lowest energy level for argon yielded ];
+ 2 separate experimental setups measured current through argon and signal voltage across neon at varying grid voltages.
+The data for each was plotted against grid voltage to measure peak-to-peak and valley-to-valley differences in grid voltage.
+Plotting peak/valley voltages against their respective order numbers, the experimental slopes for argon were found to be $11.7 plus.minus 0.3V$ for peaks and $11.6 plus.minus 0.2V$ for valleys.
+For neon, the slopes were found to be $20 plus.minus 2V$ for peaks and $21.8 plus.minus 0.1V$ for valleys.
+The t'-scores between peak and valley slopes for each material are 0.277 and 0.899 respectively, signifying agreement within each set of slopes.
+Comparing peak-to-peak and valley-to-valley differences on the lowest energy level for argon yielded t'scores of 0.507 and 0.260 respectively, indicating agreement between the argon data and theory.
+Comparing peak-to-peak and valley-to-valley differences to the lowest energy level for neon yielded t'-scores of 1.69 and 51.81 respectively, indicating inconclusivity and disagreement between the neon data and theory.
+];

 #let names = ("Benjamin Liou", "Aiden Man", "Nathan Nguyen");